forrestdavis/ImplicitCausality/README.md

 # ImplicitCausality

 There are two projects that draw from this repo: BERT/RoBERTa Models for Implicit Causality and Auto-Regressive Models for Implicit Causality.
 They were created some time apart so they make use of different versions of huggingface.
-The first refers to my work at ACL 2021: "Uncovering Constraint-Based Behavior in Neural Models via Targeted Fine-Tuning".
-The second refers to my work at CoNLL 2020: ["Discourse structure interacts with reference but not syntax in neural language models".](https://www.aclweb.org/anthology/2020.conll-1.32/).
+The first refers to my work at ACL 2021: ["Uncovering Constraint-Based Behavior in Neural Models via Targeted Fine-Tuning"](https://aclanthology.org/2021.acl-long.93/).
+The second refers to my work at CoNLL 2020: ["Discourse structure interacts with reference but not syntax in neural language models"](https://www.aclweb.org/anthology/2020.conll-1.32/).
 Both projects center on an exploration of the well studied phenomenon of implicit causality (IC) in verbs ([Catherine Garvey & Alfonso Caramazza, 1974](www.jstor.org/stable/4177835)).

 ## For BERT and RoBERTa Models (ACL 2021)